 Difference between winter and summer squash

 Winter squashes have hard flesh and thick skins, unlike their delicate summer cousins.
-I should point out that winter squashes aren’t actually harvested in December as the name suggests.
-Instead, they’re picked in the fall and because of their thick-skinned character are easily preserved throughout the winter months.
+I should point out that winter squashes aren’t actually harvested in December, as the name suggests.
+Instead, they’re picked in the fall and, because of their thick-skinned character, are easily preserved throughout the winter months.
 Winter squash keeps much longer than summer squash.
+To ensure your squash lasts as long as possible, be careful not to prick or damage the outer skin.

 Best varieties to try out